matomo-org/matomo/CLICKHOUSE.md

 ## 10. Measuring both engines: `clickhouse:benchmark` (DEV-20751)

 `./console clickhouse:benchmark --date=2026-08-03` times the same report APIs and the same archiving runs on MySQL and on the analytics database, and prints a comparison.
+The live cases run over a ramp of windows ending on `--date` — 1, 7, 30 and 365 days — because which engine wins depends on the window.

 The point of it is that §9 lists gaps between the SQL Matomo *emits* and the SQL the standalone benchmark measured.
 Those gaps can only be closed against numbers produced by Matomo itself, so